dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

     File names should not contain spaces.
     -
     Options:
      -a,--accept <arg>           Specify the value for Accept header : xml or json.
-The value of Accept header will then be sent in request header as application/dicom+xml or
+The value of Accept header will then be sent in request header as
-                                        application/dicom+json.
-Note that for
-                                        DICOM objects application/dicom+xml
-                                        will always be used by default.
-If this flag is absent, for bulkdata type of objects the value specified in -t option will be used to determine
                                  application/dicom+xml or
                                  application/dicom+json.
+Note that for DICOM
+                                 objects application/dicom+xml will always be
+                                 used by default.
+If this flag is absent, for bulkdata type of objects the value specified in -t option will be used to determine application/dicom+xml or
-If -t option
+                                 application/dicom+json.
+If -t option is
-                                        is absent as well then
+                                 absent as well then application/dicom+xml
-                                        application/dicom+xml will be used by
+                                 will be used by default.
-                                        default.
-     -f,--file <arg>                    specify the file containing the metadata (in XML format).
+     -f,--file <arg>             Specify the file containing the metadata (in XML format).
      -h,--help                   display this help and exit
-     -m <[seq/]attr=value>              specify metadata attributes. attr can be specified by keyword or tag value (in hex), e.g. PatientName or
-                                        00100010.
-Attributes in nested
+     -m <[seq/]attr=value>       Specify metadata attributes. attr can be specified by keyword or tag value (in hex), e.g. PatientName or 00100010.
+Attributes in
-                                        Datasets can be specified by including
-                                        the keyword/tag value of the sequence
+                                 nested Datasets can be specified by including the keyword/tag value of the sequence
                                  attribute, e.g. 00400275/00400009 for
-                                        Scheduled Procedure Step ID in the
+                                 Scheduled Procedure Step ID in the Request.
-                                        Request.
-        --no-appn <no-appn>             Specify value as true if application segments APPn are to be excluded from JPEG stream; encapsulate JPEG stream
-                                        verbatim by default.
+        --no-appn                Application segments APPn are to be excluded from JPEG stream.
+If absent JPEG stream verbatim encapsulated by default.
-        --pdf                           generate sample metadata for
-                                        Encapsulated PDF from
+        --pdf                    Generate sample metadata for Encapsulated PDF from etc/stowrs/encapsulatedPDFMetadata.xml
-                                        etc/stowrs/encapsulatedPDFMetadata.xml
                                  file.
-        --pixel-header <pixel-header>   Specify value as true if metadata information is to be extracted from
-                                        header of pixel data for jpegs and mpegs.
-If absent, pixel header will
-                                        not be read; ensure that pixel data related attributes should be present
-                                        either in metadata file or from
-                                        command line to ensure seeing the
+        --pixel-header           Metadata information is to be extracted from header of pixel data for jpegs and mpegs.
+If absent, pixel header will not be read; ensure that pixel data related attributes should be present either in metadata file or from command line to ensure seeing the
                                  images/videos correctly.
-        --sc                            generate sample metadata for Secondary
+        --sc                     Generate sample metadata for Secondary
                                  Capture Image from
-                                        etc/stowrs/secondaryCaptureImageMetada
+                                 etc/stowrs/secondaryCaptureImageMetadata.xml
-                                        ta.xml file.
+                                 file.
-     -t,--type <arg>                    specify the value for Content-type header : xml or json.
-The value of Content-type will then be sent in
-                                        request header as
+     -t,--type <arg>             Specify the value for Content-type header : xml or json.
+The value of Content-type will then be sent in request header as application/dicom+xml or
-                                        application/dicom+xml or
                                  application/dicom+json.
-If this flag
+If this flag is
-                                        is absent, for bulkdata type of
+                                 absent, for bulkdata type of objects
-                                        objects application/dicom+xml will be
+                                 application/dicom+xml will be used by
-                                        used by default.
-Note that for DICOM objects, tool will always send
+                                 default.
+Note that for DICOM objects, tool will always send Content-type as
-                                        Content-type as application/dicom.
+                                 application/dicom.
      -u,--user <user:password>   Specify the user name and password to use for server authentication.
         --url <url>              Specify the request URL.
      -V,--version                output version information and exit
-        --xc                            generate sample metadata for VL
-                                        Photographic Image from
+        --xc                     Generate sample metadata for VL Photographic Image from
-                                        etc/stowrs/vlPhotographicImageMetadata
+                                 etc/stowrs/vlPhotographicImageMetadata.xml
-                                        .xml file.
+                                 file.
     -
     Example: stowrs -m PatientName=John^Doe --url
     http://localhost/stow/studies img.jpeg